Kansas Jayhawks men's basketball: History

-Kansas ranks first all-time in NCAA Division I wins with 2,357 wins (as of the last complete season), against 877 losses (.729 all time winning %, third all-time).
+Kansas currently ranks second all-time in NCAA Division I wins with 2,357 wins (as of the last complete season), against 877 losses (.729 all time winning %, third all-time).
 This record includes a 765–110 (.874) mark at historic Allen Fieldhouse.
 The Jayhawks are first in NCAA history with 98 winning seasons, and tied for first in NCAA history with 101 non-losing (.500 or better) seasons with Kentucky.
 Kansas is tied for the fewest head coaches (8) of any program that has played since the 19th century, yet has reached the Final Four under more head coaches (6) than any other program in the nation.
 Every head coach at Kansas since the inception of the NCAA Tournament has led the program to the Final Four.
 Kansas has had four head coaches inducted into the Naismith Hall of Fame, more than any other program in the nation.
 A perennial conference powerhouse, Kansas leads Division I all-time in regular season conference titles with 62 in 113 years of conference play (the MVIAA Conference was created in 1907) through the 2019–20 regular season.
 The Jayhawks have won a record 20 conference titles and a record 11 conference tournament titles in the 24 years of the Big 12's existence.
-The program also owns the best Big 12 records in both those areas with a 412–102 record in conference play and a 46–12 record in tournament play.
+The program also owns the best Big 12 records in both the regular season and the post season conference tournament, with a 412–102 record in conference play and a 46–12 record in tournament play.
 The Jayhawks won their 2,000th game in school history when they defeated Texas Tech in the 2009–2010 season, joining the University of Kentucky and the University of North Carolina as the only schools to boast such an achievement at that time.